openframeworks/ofBook/chapters/math/chapter.md

 We call this matrix $M$, because it places objects we give it in their place in the _Model_.
 Whenever you call `ofTranslate()`, `ofRotate()`, `ofScale()` (or equivalent) on an object, that operation is applied to the **currently active _Model_ matrix**.
 Whenever you execute `ofPushMatrix()`, a copy of that matrix is saved in _the matrix stack_, so that you can go back to it when necessary.
 And when necessary, you will then use `ofPopMatrix()`, which will cause the current matrix $M$ to be deleted and replace it with a matrix from the top of the matrix stack.
 That is the entire mystery about matrices.
 That's it.

 ### Using Matrices and Quaternions in openFrameworks
-While this chapter was supposed to show the underlying representation of grpahics operations, it did intentionally avoid showing matrix examples in code.
+While this chapter was supposed to show the underlying representation of graphics operations, it did intentionally avoid showing matrix examples in code.
 Now that you know how matrices look on the inside, it'll be a lot easier for you to figure out how to debug your 3d code, but most of the time using matrices in raw form won't be necessary.

 While you could construct a matrix via `ofMatrix4x4`, using: